cortexlabs/cortex/docs/deployments/realtime-api/predictors.md

 <!-- CORTEX_VERSION_MINOR -->
 Cortex provides an `onnx_client` to your Predictor's constructor. `onnx_client` is an instance of [ONNXClient](https://github.com/cortexlabs/cortex/tree/master/pkg/workloads/cortex/lib/client/onnx.py) that manages an ONNX Runtime session to make predictions using your model.
 It should be saved as an instance variable in your Predictor, and your `predict()` function should call `onnx_client.predict()` to make an inference with your exported ONNX model.
 Preprocessing of the JSON payload and postprocessing of predictions can be implemented in your `predict()` function as well.

 When multiple models are defined using the Predictor's `models` field, the `onnx_client.predict()` method expects a second argument `model_name` which must hold the name of the model that you want to use for inference (for example: `self.client.predict(model_input, "text-generator")`).
-See the [multi model guide](../../guides/multi-model.md#onnx-predictor) for more information.
+There is also an optional third argument to specify the model version.
+See [models](models.md) and the [multi model guide](../../guides/multi-model.md#onnx-predictor) for more information.

 For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as configurable model parameters or download links for initialization files.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.